Improving Two-Way Selective Decode-and-forward Wireless Relaying with Energy-Efficient One-bit Soft Forwarding: Performance Analysis of TW-SDF and TW-1bSF

-To achieve energy-efficient relaying, as aforementioned, we consider block codes and hard decoding.
-In this section, we study the performance of the TW-SDF and the TW-1bSF protocols in terms of block error rate (BLER). \begin{defn} Without loss of generality, our focus is on the receiving at $S2$, so the BLER analyzed in this paper is the error probability of codewords transmitted from $S1$ to $S2$, defined as
+This section analyzes the performance of the TW-SDF and the TW-1bSF protocols in terms of block error rate (BLER).
+It is assumed that the messages are encoded using block codes, whereas the receiving sources employ hard decoders, as described in Section~III.